opmap/opmap.github.io/menu/filtering_clustering.md

 Many graph clustering algorithms determine clusters based on the structure of the graph alone.
 However, to assign the cluster membership or “nationality” to all the nodes in our opinion-graph, we take the structure of the underlying opinion data into account.
 As an intermediate step, we construct another graph from our data.
 This graph is **not** the same as our opinion-graph, which will henceforth be referred to as the *country-graph*.
 This new graph, in contrast to the country-graph, is a *directed* graph.
-In the undirected country-graph, an edge is a set of $${u,v}$$ of two vertices.
-In the directed graph, an edge is an ordered pair.
+In the undirected country-graph, an edge is a set $$e = \{u,v\}$$ of two vertices.
+In the directed graph, an edge is an ordered pair  $$e = (u,v)$$.
 Typically, directed edges are visualized as arrows.
 The graph is constructed as follows:
-Two opinions, or vertices, $$u$$ and $$v$$ are connected by an edge $$e = (u,v)$$, if the statements of opinion $$v$$ are a subset of the statements of opinion $$u$$.
+Two opinions, or vertices, $$u$$ and $$v$$ are connected by an edge, if the statements of opinion $$v$$ are a subset of the statements of opinion $$u$$.
 A minimal example could look like this:
 <p align="center">
   <img src="images/dag.png" width="300">
 </p>